Zygophyseter: Teeth

 Zygophyseter had 28 teeth in the lower jaws and 26 in the upper jaws.
 The curvature of the teeth increased medially, that is, the teeth in the front of the mouth were straighter than the teeth in the back of the mouth.
 The back teeth featured more wear than the front teeth.
 Like Brygmophyseter, it had a relatively small crown, making up only 18% of the tooth.
 Killer whales (Orcinus orca), in comparison, have crowns that make up 20–25% of the tooth.
 Other characteristics include the presence of the gumline below the crown-root boundary (meaning that part of the root was exposed), and longitudinal grooves on the root.
 In the type specimen, the teeth ranged in height from 150 to 250 mm with an average height of 175.6 mm, and ranged in diameter from 47 to 56 mm with an average of 52.4 mm.
 Like in other raptorials, and unlike in the modern sperm whale, Zygophyseter had tooth enamel.
 Like in Acrophyseter, the mandibular foramen takes up about 40% of the lower jawbone.
-The teeth of the upper jaw form an angle of nearly 120° between the crown and the root, which is possibly a characteristic shared by all raptorials.
+The teeth of the upper jaw form an angle of nearly 120 degrees between the crown and the root, which is possibly a characteristic shared by all raptorials.

 Vertebrae

 Zygophyseter could reach an estimated length of 6.5 to 7 m, compared to the 12.5 to 18.5 m modern sperm whale.
 It is thought that this whale had twelve thoracic vertebrae and at least ten lumbar vertebrae.
 The type specimen had only 8 thoracic vertebrae preserved, and only the atlas of the neck vertebrae.
-Like in the modern sperm whales, the neck vertebrae were probably not fused.
+Like in the modern sperm whales, the neck vertebrae may have been fused.
 The centrum of the thoracic vertebrae formed a large and almost pear-shaped central canal which transports nutrients to the spinal cord.
 The width between the transverse processes (the diagonal projections from a vertebral centrum) of the thoracic vertebrae were 235 mm; and the neural spine, the part of the spine that projects away from the centrum, is missing in the type specimen, but it was probably short and thin.
 The lumbar vertebrae were elongated and may have supported large multifidus and longissimus muscles in the back, likely larger than the modern sperm whale, and so it probably swam faster than the modern sperm whale; the modern sperm whale typically travels horizontally at 4 kph, comparable to other large open-ocean animals.
 The type specimen had eight caudal vertebrae in the tail.

 The animal probably had 12 ribs.
 The length of the ribs increased from the first to the fifth, then decreased from the fifth to the twelfth; and the width of the ribs decreased from the first to the twelfth, similar to other cetaceans.